 Can I have laser hair removal with a sun tan?

 As the weather gets warmer and we start to see more of the sun, the team at Mayfair Aesthetics Laser & Skin Clinics are seeing more and more clients who are concerned about laser hair removal during the summer months.
 A widely held concern is that you cannot get laser hair removal during the summer at all.
 20 years ago and even 10 years ago, this was certainly the case.
-In 2019 however, laser technology, in line with pretty much all technology has improved to the extent that with some cautions, Soprano Ice Platinum laser hair removal is indeed safe during summer months and can even be performed when skin is tanned.
+Now however, laser technology, in line with pretty much all technology has improved to the extent that with some cautions, Soprano Ice Platinum laser hair removal is indeed safe during summer months and can even be performed when skin is tanned.
 In this post, I’d like to address two of the misconceptions around laser hair removal and sun tanning and expose the facts of each.

 Myth 1: You can’t get laser hair removal during the summer